 "Miscommunication is a big problem in the process of getting the aids set right.
 The patient and the audiologist need to establish a common language to describe and understand what the hearing aid wearer is experiencing."

 If you are a musician, and believe your hearing is beginning to suffer, it's important to act sooner rather than later.
-You can book your FREE* hearing check with your local HEARINGLife clinic by clicking here, or by giving our team a call on 1800 030 502.
+You can book your no cost* hearing check with your local HEARINGLife clinic by clicking here, or by giving our team a call on 1800 030 502.

 1HearStrong, Champion – Stu Nunnery.
 Accessed May, 2017.